blues/app-accelerators/11-generator-activity-monitor/README.md

 Sign up for a free account on [notehub.io](https://notehub.io) and [create a new project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub).

-You may choose to deploy one instance fo this solution, or deploy several instances to monitor multiple generators at a facility.
+You may choose to deploy one instance of this solution, or deploy several instances to monitor multiple generators at a facility.
 When monitoring multiple generators, it is useful to group the devices at a facility into a Fleet.
 For more details, see [The Fleet Administrator's Guide](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/).

 ## Application Firmware